uatec/hidef.github.io/_posts/2016-11-03-management-as-multithreading-part-2.md

 ---

-I hope that thinking about thinking about these familiar concepts in different ways may help us appreciate the nuances of both, and may be also gain a bit of understanding for responsibilities that might be outside our own realm.
+I hope that thinking about these familiar concepts in different ways may help us appreciate the nuances of both, and may be also gain a bit of understanding for responsibilities that might be outside our own realm.